rfaroul/Data-Viz-Trilogy/01-Excel/README.md

 Getting funded on Kickstarter requires meeting or exceeding the project's initial goal, so many organizations spend months looking through past projects in an attempt to discover some trick for finding success.
 For this week's homework, you will organize and analyze a database of 4,000 past projects in order to uncover any hidden trends.

-### Before You Begin

-1. Create a new space for this project called `excel-challenge` in either DropBox or Google Drive. **Do not add this homework to an existing space**.

-2. Store your excel workbooks in here and create a sharable link for submission.

 ## Instructions